-The MUD Program is transitioning to a Design Center model for Fall 2018.
-Students admitted to the MUD Program will be eligible to apply for paid intern positions (20 hours/week) working on a variety of neighborhood and city projects as well as public outreach and engagement initiatives through the Design Center.
+The MUD Program is transitioning to a new Design Center model beginning Fall 2018.
+Students admitted to the MUD Program will be eligible to apply for paid intern positions (up to 20 hours/week) working on a variety of neighborhood and city projects as well as public outreach and engagement initiatives through the Design Center.

 See Required CoursesSee Sample Schedule